echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

 To begin with, you can manually add empty HTML placeholders within your theme code.
 These placehodlers act as designated spots where EchoBrain will insert the reviews widget.
 Here's how to do it:

- 1. **Identify the areas:** Identify the areas where you want the reviews widgets to appear, such as below the main product section.
+ **1. Identify the areas:** Identify the areas where you want the reviews widgets to appear, such as below the main product section.
 Add an empty HTML placeholder like the ones shown below.
 If you don't have access to make this code change yourself, contact support to have Fourthwall's developer team do it for you and add the placeholders in the areas that you have identified.
 The HTML placeholders for the currently available widgets look like the following:

 *Main Reviews widget:*
  ```